Jbail75789/GAM305_TeamSonic_Project/README.md

 - **Charlie Upshaw** - Created initial README draft
 - **Steven Varga** - Assisted editing the initial README draft
 - **Megan Mitchell** - Contributed Systems/UI and Environment/Tech development goals, including the HUD, health bar, objective text, interaction prompts, collectible counter, stealth detection meter, menus, boss health bar, spaceship layout, textures, lighting, and environmental assets.

+Module Three Project Log - Team Development: QA and Testing Plan.
+Team Sonic

+Team Communication and Collaborative Method

+Communication Platform: Our team uses a dedicated Discord Sever with organized text and voice channels.
+These are organized by assignments, roles, and planning for the quickest feedback.
+Long-term tasks, bug tracking, and new features are shared on our GitHub team repository's Kanban board.

+Collaborative methods: We use our communication platforms to update project logs, schedules, and testing parameters directly to our teammates.
+Hosting our documentation in the main repository's README.md allows us to stay organized around our busy schedules, ensuring full transparency throughout the development process.

+Play Test (Alpha Stage) A block out level will be designed with testing that will focus completely on the mechanics in the environment.
+Mechanics such as basic player inputs(walking, crouching, jumping), core AI detection cones, AI Movement, and basic level layouts.

+## Gameplay Systems and Environment/Tech Testing Plan

+### Gameplay Systems Alpha Testing Checklist

+* The Alpha stage testing will focus on adding the core gameplay systems and verify at a basic level are working correctly.
+* Simple Player movement added and functions correctly.
+* Starting Camera controls made and function correctly.
+* Basic interaction systems created and respond correctly.
+* Prototype level environment loads without major issues.
+* Basic stealth mechanics and enemy detection systems function.
+* Placeholder assets have correct placement and functionality.

+### Environment/Tech Systems Alpha Testing Checklist

+* The Alpha stage environment testing will focus on verifying that the level layout, basic assets, and technical systems are created, functional and support the intended gameplay experience.
+* The level layout loads correctly and supports player movement.
+* Basic collision is working correctly and prevents players from falling through the environment.
+* Placeholder assets are positioned correctly within the level.
+* Doors, pathways, and interactable areas are accessible.
+* Basic lighting allows players to navigate the environment.
+* Environmental objects do not create major gameplay obstacles.

+Demo (Beta Stage) Testing at this stage ensures that the complete 5-room level layout loads accurately and all interactive elements function properly.
+This means verifying that invisible zone triggers (such as doors opening, objectives updating, and enemies spawning) fire correctly as the player moves through the map.
+Because this happens before final art integration, the focus is entirely on verifying that the level structure, lighting, and core gameplay loops work seamlessly from start to finish using the geometric gray-box environment.

+### Gameplay Systems Beta Testing Checklist

+* The Beta stage focuses on gameplay systems that will be tested and refined to ensure all core mechanics implemented function as intended.
+During the Beta stage testing will focus on verifying basic system implementation and that the player can complete the game without gameplay or progression issues.
+* Refine Player movements to feel responsive and ensure they function correctly (walking, running, crouching, and jumping).
+* Add Interaction prompts to appear when the player is near usable objects.
+* Doors, switches, keycard systems, and objectives function correctly.
+* Puzzle mechanics can be completed without soft-locking the player.
+* Mission objectives update correctly after each completed task.

+### Environment/Tech Beta Testing Checklist

+* The Beta stage Environment and technical testing will focus on ensuring the level is playable refining visual consistency and support of a smooth stealth gameplay experience.
+* Double checking collision or areas where the player can fall through the map.
+* Doors and alternate pathways function as intended.
+* Lighting supports stealth gameplay without hiding important objectives or interactable objects.
+* Environmental objects do not unintentionally block player movement.
+* Objectives, escape routes, and mission progression function correctly.

+Code Release (Final build) Checking the final compiled code release demo against this master test plan to ensure all finalized custom or alternative environmental assets are fully integrated, the game compiles completely without errors, there are no game-breaking memory leaks, and all gameplay loops run smoothly from start to finish.

+Updating the Test Plan
+Process: As mechanics are added, modified, or removed during our weekly production cycles, the Producer will update this checklist in the GitHub README to accurately match our current Game Design Document

+Review: Any structural adjustments to scope must be discussed in Discord and documented through explicit GitHub commits to prevent discrepancies between gameplay systems and testing parameters.

+### Bug Reporting

+Gameplay and environment bugs will be reported through **GitHub Issues**. **Discord channels/Kanban Board** will be used for discussing reported issues and tracking progress.
+Each report should include:

+* Title for the error/bug report
+* Description of the issue
+* Steps to reproduce
+* Expected behavior
+* Actual behavior
+* Screenshots or video if available
+* Crash/error logs if available

+### Bug Tracking

+* Each reported bug will be assigned a priority level (Critical, High, Medium, or Low) and tracked through GitHub Issues and the project Kanban board.
+* Once a bug has been fixed, another team member will verify the correction before the issue is marked as resolved and closed.

+**Contributors:** Michael Bailey, Charlie Upshaw, Megan Mitchell, Cameron Clarke, Steven Varga, Suprieme Addison